 - Developing policies that support the administration in implementing data-driven best practices to advance student achievement and manage district resources

 - Assuring the district is able to meet the educational needs of all students and challenge each child to achieve to his or her fullest potential

 The Board is comprised of seven members; each member is elected to serve an unpaid, three-year term.

 A certified New York State public librarian and trained archivist, Mr. Kern is currently a supply chain director for Menasha Packaging.
 He holds a Master of Library Science degree from the University of North Carolina at Chapel Hill and is the father of a preschooler and two Montebello Elementary School students.
 Mr. Kern was elected to the Board of Education in May 2016.
-His term will expire in June 2019.

 Mr. Shapiro was elected to the Board in May.
 A graduate of the University of Pittsburgh, he earned his master’s degree from the College of New Rochelle and an advanced certificate in administration/supervision from SUNY New Paltz.
 Mr. Shapiro is a retired school teacher and building administrator, and has held previous positions in the District including interim principal at Montebello Elementary School, and acting Assistant Principal at Suffern High School.

 Mr. Cairns was elected to the Board in May 2018.
 A graduate of Rider College, Cairns earned his Master’s Degree at the University of Maryland and was a social studies teacher in the East Ramapo School District for over 30 years.
 Most recently he has served as the Executive Director for the Rockland Community College Foundation and has received numerous awards and honors for his volunteer efforts throughout the County.